openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-06-20-move-ean8-directories.md

 3. Migrate OBF, OPF, OPFF
 4. Create a PR to remove the code that checks if the old path exists.

+## Migration

+Started migration on 2024/10/02.

+Changed initial plan to start with OPFF first, in order to uncover issues in a less used environment (much fewer products and updates)

+### OPFF

+Dry run in OPFF:

+Fixed some permissions in /mnt/opff (some directories like "logs" were owned by root, changed to off:off)

+1099 products at the root
+invalid code: 1 -> "invalid"
+moved: 1098
+not moved: 0
+same path: 0
+changed code: 417

+Fixed: Issue with products that are deleted, they should not be added back to mongodb.

+There's an issue with products have a changed code (not only a changed path) with leading 0s: they can't be retrieved until they are moved.
+Fixing by removing leading 0s in old_split_code().
+This partially work: if a product code already has some leading 0s but not the right number, the new code won't find the product until it has migrated.
+It could be fixed, but probably not worth the complexity.

+Also disabling the redirect from old code to new code in order not to have redirect loops.
+TODO: will need to reenable the redirect once the migration is complete.

+There are some products with 1 or 2 digits.
+Those are most likely bogus.
+We will remove those products instead of padding them with zeroes.
+The corresponding files are moved to products/invalid-barcodes